msantam2/chess/README.md

 # Chess

 Enjoy a fun and elegant way to play chess directly from the comfort of your own terminal!
-Play your friend, play the computer, or just sit back, relax and watch two computers battle it out!
+Play your friend or duke it out against the computer!

 <img src="https://github.com/msantam2/chess/blob/master/images/chess_gameplay.gif" width="555" height="520" />